It's inevitable that when you set out on learning something new, you will make mistakes. This is true for learning guitar as well.

-Naturally new guitarists will be shy, but playing in front of others is very important.
-It provides a healthy dose of adrenalin, gives you a short term goal, opens your eyes to things you need to work on, and will make you feel awesome afterwards.
+Naturally, new guitarists will be shy, but playing in front of others is very important.
+It provides a healthy dose of adrenalin, gives you a short-term goal, opens your eyes to things you need to work on, and will make you feel awesome afterward.

 Of course, I'm not saying you need to play at gigs as a beginner, or even as an intermediate guitarist.
 Strangers are not that forgiving 😉

 Start out with your family, and move on to playing in front of your friends.
 Believe me, it'll be great, and the smiles and compliments you'll get afterward will motivate you to practice even more.